-- Provides 8 hardwire zones. - Supports up to 16 2-wire smoke detectors each on zone 1 and zone 2 (32 total). - Automatically resets 4-wire smoke detectors if the Aux Relay is programmed for smoke reset (361 = 2). - Triggers the built-in sounders on other hardwired smoke detectors if one smoke detector annunciates an alarm.
-This feature requires a System Sensor RRS-MOD. - Supports up to 50 2-wire latching glassbreak detectors on zone 8. - Supports up to 242 additional expansion zones (120 for the VISTA-128FBP) using a built-in polling (V-Plex) loop. - Supports up to 250 wireless zones (128 for the VISTA-128FBP) fewer if using hardwire and/or polling loop zones. - Can program burglary zones as silent in the alarm condition (alarm output is silent and the keypad does not display or sound the alarm). - Provides three keypad panic keys: 1 + (A), + #(B), and 3 + #(C).
+- Provides eight hardwire zones. - Supports up to 16 2-wire smoke detectors each on zone 1 and zone 2 (32 total). - Triggers the built-in sounders on other hardwired smoke detectors if one smoke detector annunciates an alarm. - Supports up to 50 2-wire latching glassbreak detectors on zone 8. - Supports up to 24 additional expansion zones using a built-in polling (multiplex) loop. - Supports up to 32 wireless zones fewer if using hardwire and/or polling loop zones. - Provides three keypad panic keys: 1 + (A), + #(B), and 3 + #(C).